arvos-dev/arvos/README.md

     while true; do curl -Ikq http://localhost:8080/sanitize; curl -Ikq http://localhost:8080/xstream; sleep 2; done
     ```

-4. Once done, you can check the arvos logs in the console by running `docker logs -f tracer`, or by checking the generated pdf report file under $HOME/arvos-reports/.
+4. Once done, you can check the arvos logs in the console by running `docker logs -f tracer`.

 ### Using your own Java application using Docker

 To scan your own Java application, you need to: